Mario0o/CompactCalendarView/README.md

 # CompactCalendarView
 The library is forked from [CompactCalendarView](https://github.com/SundeepK/CompactCalendarView) and I changed some code.
-I added fast sliding event and changed UI;
+I added fast sliding event and changed UI.

-You can use it as the author said
+You can use it as the author said.

 CompactCalendarView is a simple calendar view which provides scrolling between months.
 It's based on Java's Date and Calendar classes.
 It provides a simple api to query for dates and listeners for specific events.
 For example, when the calendar has scrolled to a new month or a day has been selected.
 Still under active developmemt.